These Chocolate Sea Salt Energy Bars are inspired by Rx bars and are vegan, paleo, no-bake, and require only a few ingredients.

 But just because it was the best decision, doesn't mean it's always easy being 100%.
 I know if you're just starting out and making a change, it's tough.
 There's no way around it.
 Change is difficult.
 But once you make that decision, the change becomes a habit and that habit becomes a lifestyle and it's no longer a struggle.

-When it comes to making new foods, one or two ingredients generally inspire me and from there the process naturally unfolds.
-As I’m continuously working on improving my gut health, I try to find ways to incorporate gut-friendly foods into some of my favorite foods as well.
+When it comes to making new foods, one or two ingredients generally inspire me and from there, the process naturally unfolds.
+As I'm continuously working on improving my gut health, I try to find ways to incorporate gut-friendly foods into some of my favorite foods as well.
 I have a serious sweet tooth and once in a while (okay often), I like to have something sweet on hand.
-This recipe is actually inspired by the Rx bars I’ve been gorging on for a few weeks.
-So I decided to make my own version of it with simple ingredients.
+This rx bar inspired recipe is an easy way to satisfy your sweet tooth and give yourself a little energy boost when you need it.

 - Are easy to make